 - Exceedence have finalised their financial assessment and this will be available to publish as a Case Study.
 They demonstrated positively low LCOE results for the Seapower Platform, and current levels of under 15c/kWh for Arrays of Seapower Platforms.

 We are very satisfied with the engineering and financial assessment performed using OptiWave, and in particular the demonstration of a realistic path to low and competitive LCOE levels.
 The advances in power production capabilities demonstrated by the software should also assist us in the search for further investment required to take our technology to TRL levels 8 & 9, and demonstrate that the technology has the potential to lower LCOE even further.
-The integrated nature of the engineering and financial models, in addition to the online database of wave resource information, are major plus points for us.
+The integrated natures of the engineering and financial models, in addition to the online database of wave resource information, are major plus points for us.
 We believe LCOE is the best metric to determine the competitiveness of all technologies in this sector”

 We have also commissioned Wood’s visualisation team to create a high definition promotional video based on the engineering simulations for a Seapower Platform Array: